Kacper-Lubisz/TCP-Message-Board/README.md

 The timeline of the communications is as follows:

+    1   c -> s, length of request (8 bytes, big endian) 2   c -> s, utf-8 encoded json query object [the body of the request]

+        loop until 2 is complete starting after delay period (less than timeout) s -> c, 8 zero bytes
-    c -> s, length of request (8 bytes, big endian) c -> s, utf-8 encoded json query object [the body of the request] s -> c, length of response (8 bytes, big endian) s -> c, utf-8 encoded json response object [the body of the response]
+        s -> c, length or recieved buffer (8 zero bytes, big endian)

+    3   s -> c, length of response (8 bytes, big endian) 4   s -> c, utf-8 encoded json response object [the body of the response]

 Key:

-    a -> b, a sends a message to b c, client
+    1 a -> b, a sends a message to b

+        b -> a happening in parallel (indent)

+    c, client

     s, server

 ## Queries